GustavoFri/GustavoFri.github.io/_pages/about.md

 Current
 ===

-*I am seeking for Ph.D. position about Probability in Fall, 2024.*
+*I am seeking for some research opportunity about Probability in Summer, 2023.*

 Profile
 ===